fyngyrz/aa_macro/README.md

 the intermediary engine.

 The benefit is conceptually like markdown, but <tt>macro()</tt> is much, much more powerful.
-It isn't meant to replace markdown, and cannot do so, because markdown is built into so many things.
+It isn't meant to directly replace markdown, and cannot do so anyway, because markdown is built into so many things.
 For your own use, however, <tt>macro()</tt> is a terrific solution to a very wide range of HTML formatting tasks.
 You can do anything from format a simple paragraph to generate a complete manual with indexes, table of contents, footnotes, completely custom styles and more.

+In addition, I've provided a [basic tool](martomac.README.md) that translates from markdown to macro\(\) format; utilizing this, your documentation options become essentially unlimited.
+This provides a path to a much easier transition if you're inclined to move to macro\(\)-based HTML coding from markdown.

 One of the reasons that <tt>macro()</tt> is more powerful is that although the idea is similar in that it enables you to generate HTML easily and that